Eswar-S-Sethu/DeliveryMate/README.md

 5. Start the application:
    `npm start`

-The application will be accessible at http://localhost:3000.

 ---

 ## Usage:
-The application prompts you to log in first but if you don't have an account, then you can create one and log in using that.
-After logging in, you will be presented with a beautiful homepage that will have all the requests that you can accept.
-After accepting a request, you can see it in the Accepted Requests section.
-You can cancel an accepted request from there.
-You can check your account details and edit them.
-All the requests created will be shown on the homepage along with other requests.
+- **Homepage**: Visit http://localhost:3000 to access the homepage.
+- **Login/Registration**: Use the provided login and registration forms.
+- **Create Request**: After logging in, navigate to the "New Request" page to create a new delivery request.
+- **Request Management**: View and manage delivery requests on the "Request Management" page.
+- **Accepted Requests**: Track accepted requests on the "Accepted Requests" page.
+- **Account Management**: Manage your account details on the "Account Management" page.

 ---
+## Issues:
+If you encounter any issues or have suggestions, please create an issue on GitHub.

 ## Contributing:
 If you'd like to contribute to this repository, then please follow these steps: